Italy quarantines north in drastic bid to slow virus spread

 In a reversal of the stereotypical north-south tensions in Italy, the governor of Puglia urged northerners to stay away and not bring virus infections down south.

 “Get off at the first railway station.
-Don’t take planes to Bari and Brindisi,” Gov. Michele Emiliano said in his dramatic appeal, citing two cities in Puglia with airports.
+Don’t take planes,” Gov. Michele Emiliano said in his dramatic appeal.
 “Turn around in your cars, get off the pullman buses at the next stop.”

 By Sunday afternoon, residents of northern Italy remained confused.

-The government decree “was badly written, there are very many interpretations,’’ he said.
-“In theory, the cordon should go down at midnight,’’ Codazzi said.
-“The problem is, there are various reasons one can travel” within Lombardy, but those reasons aren’t clear, he said.
-He still doesn’t know whether his factory will be open Monday.
+Governments across Europe tightened their rules.
+Bulgaria banned all indoor public events.
+France’s president and Germany’s governing parties held emergency security meetings as the number of cases in each country surpassed 1,000.

-Elsewhere, the virus outbreak has left the cruise ship industry in disarray.
+In waters around the world, the virus has left the cruise ship industry in disarray.

-The U.S. death toll from the virus climbed to 19, with most victims in Washington state.
-Infections rose to over 430, including the first case in the nation’s capital.
+The U.S. death toll from the virus climbed to 21, with all but three victims in Washington state.
+Infections exceed 500, including the first case in the nation’s capital.
+Two members of Congress, Sen. Ted Cruz and congressman Paul Gosar, were self-quarantining after meeting a man who was infected.
+Cruz said he had brief contact with the man.
+Gosar said he had sustained contact and his office would be closed for week.

-As the virus spreads, dozens of research groups around the world are racing to create a vaccine.

-As of Saturday, nearly 90,000 cases have been reported in Asia; nearly 10,000 in Europe; about 7,000 in the Mideast; around 450 in North America, Latin America and the Caribbean, and fewer than 50 cases reported so far in Africa.
-More than 60,000 people have recovered worldwide.

-China on Sunday reported 44 new cases over the past 24 hours, the lowest level since it began publishing nationwide figures on Jan 20, and 27 new fatalities.
-South Korea reported 272 new cases, taking its total to 7,313, with 50 deaths overall.
+China on Monday reported 40 new cases over the past 24 hours, the lowest level since it began publishing nationwide figures on Jan 20, and 22 new fatalities.
+China now has now recorded 80,735 total cases, among which 19,016 remain in treatment and 58,600 have been released.

+China has had 3,119 deaths from COVID-19, with Italy’s 366 deaths the second worst in the world.

+South Korea reported 69 more cases, raising its total to 7,382, slightly surpassing Italy’s 7,375 as the second-worst outbreak.

+North Korea, which hasn’t reported a single case but has put thousands in quarantine and nearly closed its borders, flew dozens of diplomats and other foreigners out of the country Monday morning.

 Angela Charlton reported from Paris.
-Ken Moritsugu in Beijing, Nicole Winfield and Trish Thomas in Rome, Yuri Kageyama in Tokyo, Chris Blake in Bangkok, Maria Sanminiatelli in New York, Hyung-jin Kim in Seoul, Ashok Sharma in New Delhi, Anna Johnson in London, David Rising in Berlin and Jonathan Poet in Philadelphia contributed to this report.
+Nicole Winfield and Trish Thomas in Rome, Aya Batrawy in Dubai, Ken Moritsugu in Beijing, Yuri Kageyama in Tokyo, Chris Blake in Bangkok, Adam Geller and Maria Sanminiatelli in New York, Hyung-jin Kim in Seoul, Ashok Sharma in New Delhi, Anna Johnson in London, David Rising in Berlin and Jonathan Poet in Philadelphia contributed to this report.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak